georgiee/origami/LOG.md

 pEnd = projectMouse(endPoint.x, endPoint.y);

 // If we flip the 2d components before the projection (so we are still in the 2d coordinate system)
-// we get the perpendicular line which we cann then project again pStartOrtho = projectMouse(-startPoint.y, startPoint.x);
+// we get the perpendicular line which we can then project again pStartOrtho = projectMouse(-startPoint.y, startPoint.x);
 pEndOrtho = projectMouse(-endPoint.y, endPoint.x);
 ```